These articles on the 7 stages of grief in chronic illness are NOW available as a free ebook, including additional information.

 She found that many people who were facing death were glad to be asked questions about how they felt.
 Their experience was that most people were not able to allow them to talk about death.

-Looking up the book to recommend it here, I see Kubler Ross also wrote a book called "On Grief and Grieving".
-I have put that one in the bookshop instead.
+Looking up the book to recommend it here, I see Kubler Ross also wrote a book called "On Grief and Grieving" which may be more appropriate to living with chronic illness.

 It was soon realised that these 5 stages of grief apply to any area of our life where we experience loss.
 Since Kubler Ross, others have expanded on the steps to give 7 stages of grief.
 These can include "shock" (I include this in denial), "guilt" and "reconstruction of one’s life".